Anžejs Pasečņiks

-Anžejs Pasečņiks (/lv/; born 20 December 1995) is a Latvian professional basketball player for the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
+Anžejs Pasečņiks (/lv/; born 20 December 1995) is a Latvian professional basketball player for the Petkim Spor of the Basketbol Süper Ligi.

 Professional career

 VEF Rīga (2012–2015)

 He made his professional debut in the Latvian League with VEF Rīga in 2012.

 Herbalife Gran Canaria (2015–2019)

 In August 2015, Pasečņiks signed with the Spanish club Herbalife Gran Canaria.
 He would play in its reserve team, club of the Liga EBA, fourth division.
 He debuted with the ACB team in the Supercopa Endesa.

 Washington Wizards / Capital City Go-Go (2019–2021)

 Pasečņiks was drafted by the Orlando Magic with the 25th overall pick in the first round of the 2017 NBA draft.
 He was immediately traded to the Philadelphia 76ers for future first-round and second-round picks.

 On 1 July 2019, the Sixers renounced their draft right to Pasečņiks and two days later, he joined the Washington Wizards summer league team.
 On 16 October, he signed by the Wizards, but was waived three days later.
 On 27 October, joined the Capital City Go-Go.
 On 17 December, the Wizards announced that they had signed Pasečņiks to a two-way contract.
 On 18 December, Pasečņiks made his debut in the NBA, coming off from bench with nine points, eight rebounds and an assist in a 110–109 overtime loss to the Chicago Bulls.
 On 12 January 2020, the Wizards announced that they had signed Pasečņiks to a multi-year contract.
 The Wizards waived Pasečņiks on 17 January 2021.